laudedmedicina/Diagnostic-Test-Accuracy-Sham-et-al.-2019/README.md

 # Diagnostic Test Accuracy (Sham et al., 2019)

-This repository contains R code used to perform univariate and bivariate meta-analysis of diagnostic test accuracy (DTA) based on the methods described by Sham et al. (2019).
+This repository contains R code based on a study published by Sham et al., 2019 used to perform univariate and bivariate meta-analysis of diagnostic test accuracy (DTA) based on the methods described by Sham et al. (2019).
 The script includes calculations for sensitivity, specificity, diagnostic odds ratio, and SROC curves.

 ---